 In system audits, attribute sampling is normally used to test several attributes of the population at stake.
 In any event, the sample selection method for system audits is a matter for the AA's professional judgment.
+In particular, the choice between statistical and non-statistical sampling is based on cost-benefit considerations and the nature of the controls.

 During system audits, the AA has to test the different key internal controls established.
-When determining the number of items for controls testing, one should consider certain overall factors, taking account the internationally accepted audit standards (e.g. ISA 330 on the auditor's responses to assessed risks, the ISSAI 4100 on the factors to be taken when defining materiality, ISSAI 1320 on materiality in planning and performing an audit, ISSAI 1450 on evaluation of misstatements identified during the audit).
+When determining the number of items for controls testing, one should consider certain overall factors, taking account the internationally accepted audit standards (e.g. ISA 330 on the auditor's responses to assessed risks, the ISSAI 4100 on the factors to be taken when defining materiality, ISSAI 1320 on materiality in planning and performing an audit, ISSAI 1450 on evaluation of misstatements identified during the audit) and the principles established in the "Sampling Guidance on how to carry out sampling strategies under the EEA and Norwegian Financial Mechanisms for 2014-2021".

-When planning a system audit, the AA should define in advance the threshold above which a deficiency will be considered material.
-When the system audit concludes that the deviation rate detected is higher than the materiality threshold defined by the AA for that audit, this means that the MCS does not meet the criterion set for a high assurance level.
-As a result, the MCS must be classified as having an average or low assurance level, with implications in the determination of the sample size of the audits of projects.
+When planning a system audit, the AA should define in advance the threshold above which a deficiency will be considered material, i.e. what is the tolerable deviation for the assumed (planned) level of risk.
+When the system audit concludes that the deviation rate detected is higher than the tolerable deviation defined by the AA for that audit, this means that the MCS does not meet the criterion set for planned level of risk.
+As a result, the MCS must be classified as having a higher level of risk than the assumed one, with implications over the opinion about the functioning of the audited systems and consequently on the determination of the sample size of the audits of projects.